Skip to content

 Bosnian coins range from 5 pfeniga (0.05 mark) to 5 marka.

-Did you get back from Bosnia and Herzegovina with some leftover coins?
+Did you get back with some leftover coins?
 Our sister company, Leftover Currency, can help you exchange Bosnia and Herzegovina convertible mark coins back to cash.

 Bosnia coin series